September 10

 Thermal expansion

-Very few pans have truly flat bottoms, and you don't want them to.
+Few pans have truly flat bottoms, and you don't want them to.
 Most pans, skillets in particular, have slightly concave bottoms.
-You'll notice this when you add oil to an unheated pan and the oil pools around the edge, draining off the ever-so-slightly crowned center.
+You'll notice this when you add oil to an unheated pan and the oil pools around the edge, draining off the slightly crowned center.

 When you heat a pan, the metal expands slightly, which, for a slightly concave pan, means flattening out.
 Then, when the pan cools, the metal contracts, going back to its original shape.

-This is called thermal expansion, and is found in most, if not all, types of cookware.
-Bare aluminum has the highest rate of thermal expansion of cookware metals.
-You won't notice it as much in cast iron or heavy-bottomed disc clad cookware (like in the image above) because the thick material resists bending, but even few of these pans are completely flat.
+This is called thermal expansion, and is found in most types of cookware (100% ceramic being the exception).
+Aluminum has the highest rate of thermal expansion.
+You won't notice it as much in cast iron or heavy-bottomed disc clad cookware (like in the image above) because the thick material resists expansion, but thermal expansion happens to these, too.

 Does that mean that thicker materials are the best cookware for electric stoves (because they're flatter when cool)?
 In general, they're a good choice, but because they're durable and hold heat well, not because they don't expand as much when heated.

-You can read more about thermal expansion of cookware here and here.
+You can read more about thermal expansion of cookware here.

 How Pans Heat on an Electric Burner